Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Parameters

-All relevant parameters for the exciton-phonon interaction such as electron-phonon interaction potentials, phonon dispersions and phonon modes are taken from Refs.~\cite{jin2014intrinsic,li2013intrinsic}.
+All relevant parameters for the exciton-phonon interaction such as electron-phonon interaction potentials, phonon dispersions and phonon modes are taken from \textit{ab initio} calculations in Refs.~\cite{jin2014intrinsic,li2013intrinsic} and are not displayed in Tab.~\ref{tab:parameters} for better readability.
 For intravalley scattering, we take into account $A^{\prime}$, TO, LA and TA modes and for intervalley scattering we take into account $A^{\prime}$, LO, TO, LA and TA modes.
-The interaction potentials in deformation-potential approximation from Refs.~\cite{jin2014intrinsic,li2013intrinsic} for acoustic phonons are rescaled by a factor of $\frac{1}{\sqrt{2}}$ to properly consider the fact, that piezoelectric coupling is ineffective for excitons \cite{lengers2020theory}.
+The electron-phonon interaction potentials in deformation-potential approximation from Refs.~\cite{jin2014intrinsic,li2013intrinsic} for acoustic phonons are rescaled by a factor of $\frac{1}{\sqrt{2}}$ to properly consider the fact, that piezoelectric coupling, which is naturally included in the effective electron-phonon interaction potentials from Refs.~\cite{jin2014intrinsic,li2013intrinsic}, is ineffective for exciton-phonon interaction \cite{lengers2020theory}.

 \FloatBarrier \twocolumngrid